Guillaume-SE/Codex/README.md

 - Restrict access to certain pages and functions to non-administrator users.
 - Search medias by title and a number of filters (genre, rating, name, etc).
 - Statistical display of media distribution according to various criteria.
-- Setting up a front end with Vue.js.
+- Setting up a front end with Inertia/Vue.js.
+- A card game with these covers :eyes:

 ## How to start

 Node version > 18.18
-AdonisJS v5
+AdonisJS v6

 Set up the database informations in the `.env` like the `.env.example`.
 The project use a MySQL database.